 After I had mastered this process sufficiently, I still felt that I have a limited ability to express my ideas.
 I needed to make some changes.
 I decided to stop the throwing method and began to make slab-built pieces and to use the Naked Raku technique to change the surface appearance.
 This combination of slab building and Naked Raku technique gave me more flexibility and ability to work on more complex relationships and express my ideas.

 How do you make your works?
 There is an extremely complex process involved, which shows that you are very careful ceramist, and scientist.

-You are used to participate (and win) in a lot of international ceramic contests or biennales.
+You are used to participating in a lot of international ceramic contests or biennales.
 What have you learned from these experiences?
 Do you encourage other artists to participate too?

 Coming from a small country, it is especially important to me to broaden the scope of interaction and dialogue with other artists with different points of view and techniques and expose my work to them.
 Participating in different international ceramic competitions/biennales/exhibitions enables me to meet and personally different ceramic artists from different countries.
 Interaction with highly skilled colleagues always leads to improvement and progress.